Small-town Minnesota practices social distancing, but it's hard to do

 From Warroad to Wabasso, complaints about the pandemic being overblown aren’t vocalized nearly as much lately, community leaders say, and fewer residents and merchants are lamenting the forced shutdown of local businesses and schools.
 People are doing their best to isolate themselves, for the most part.

 Knowing community members by face, if not by name, has meant neighbors looking out for each other even if they’re not necessarily close friends.
 Volunteers are signing up to fetch and deliver groceries for the elderly or immune-compromised.
 Residents are ordering takeout from local restaurants, trying to keep them afloat.
-And clergy are making phone calls to stay in touch with those who are the most vulnerable.
+And clergy are making phone calls to stay in touch with those who are most vulnerable.

 “We are trying to check in with everybody,” said Pastor Juanita Parker, who is based in Wabasso and serves four communities that form the Redwood Central Lutheran Parish in Redwood County.
 “I have a visitation team that is calling all of the shut-ins.”